-All the kiosks in Oxford except the one at Carfax are K6 square kiosks with domed roofs, designed in 1935 by Sir Giles Gilbert Scott and introduced as part of the Jubilee celebrations.
-They were made of cast iron by various contractors, and have unperforated crowns to top panels and margin glazing to windows and door.
+There are thirteen public red telephone kiosks in central Oxford (although the one in Pembroke Street no longer has a functioning telephone).
+All except the one at Carfax are K6 square kiosks with domed roofs, designed by Sir Giles Gilbert Scott in 1935 and introduced as part of the Jubilee celebrations.
+They were made of cast iron by various contractors, and have unperforated crowns to the top panels and margin glazing to the windows and door.

 - Broad Street (south side)

 - High Street (outside Warden’s House, All Souls College): see below

 Planning application to turn it into a mini office

 - Parks Road (outside Wadham College)

 - Queen Street (near Bonn Square), shown left